parakalan/vikhed-blog/_posts/2022-11-13-net-worth-tracking.md

 <h3 style="text-align: left">How do I monitor my net worth?</h3>

 I made a Google Sheet template to monitor my net worth.
 It is a pretty simple way to keep track of all current assets and liabilites.
+You can check it out <a href="https://vikhed.in/net-worth">here</a>.